Hours

 - Give legal advice

-- Represent party in court
+- Represent any party in court

 - Complete the forms for any party